How To Better Understand Your Emotions

 Interventions: How do you intervene in, let go of, anxiety?
 Since anxiety can be feeling and imagining you can’t handle a future state or event, you flee from your awareness.
 Your imagination can create distressing images of your future, or wonderful ones.
 It can undermine or increase your strength depending on how you use it.

-When you take action directed at increasing your self-awareness in the present, and better understand whatever is the trigger for anxiety, you can reduce anxiety.
-When you utilize mindfulness, compassion and imagination practices, you learn how to treat whatever arises as something to learn from.
+When you can safely take action directed at increasing your self-awareness in the present, and better understand whatever is the trigger for anxiety, you can reduce anxiety.
+When you honor your own sense of what is comfortable and what is not, utilize mindfulness, compassion for yourself as well as others, and imagination practices, and you treat whatever arises as something to learn from.
 You learn how to inquire into a question, face a challenge and better understand your thinking process.

 Just sit back and take it easy.
-Close your eyes now or in a minute or so, and take a few slow, calm breaths.
-Notice how it feels to breathe in—and breathe out.
+If it feels right, close your eyes now or in a minute or so, and take a few slow, calm breaths.
+Or look at a blank surface before you.
+Maybe focus on your hands resting in your lap, or your feet on the floor.
+Or notice how it feels to breathe in—and breathe out.
 Focus on your face, around your mouth.
 How do the muscles around your mouth respond as you breathe?
 As you breathe out?
 Do you notice any tension, heat, or joy?
 As you breathe in, can you feel your body expand a little bit?
 As you breathe out, can you feel your body let go, relax, and settle down?
 Then focus on your shoulders.
 Notice what sensations you feel as you breathe in, and breathe out.
 As you breathe in, do you feel your body expand a little bit?
 As you breathe out, can you feel your body let go, relax, and settle down?
 Maybe go to your belly next and simply notice how your belly breathes in—and out.
 If any thoughts come up, just calmly notice them and appreciate the noticing, and let them go as you return attention to the sensations of breathing.

 And now engage your imagination.
 Let come to your mind an image or memory of a courageous action of your own, or one you witnessed or read about.
 What was the courageous act?
 Who did it?
 What made it courageous?
 What does courage mean to you?
 Does it have to be dramatic, like in some movies?
 Or can it be something simple, like sticking up for someone or speaking out?
 Or doing something you never did before but was frightening?
 Or putting yourself at some risk?
 What does it feel like to be courageous?
 Imagine feeling courageous.
 Imagine feeling that you could face whatever came up in your life and just sit for a moment with that feeling.

-If you’re doing this with students, have them write down the thoughts or images that came up for them and what it felt like to feel they could face whatever arises.
-Then let them share their thoughts.
+If you’re doing this with students, practice beforehand.
+And always give them choices.
+After a guided practice, have them process the experience, maybe write down the thoughts or images that came up for them or what it felt like to feel they could face whatever arises.
+Then let them share their thoughts, if they feel comfortable and safe doing so, with you or in a small group.

 Can you imagine doing something like this with your students?